Great winter looks, twinkle lights, and crisp cold nights with aurora lights

 Three things that I really love about the crisp cold winter nights in Alaska are twinkle lights, getting from the cold into the warm (and occasionally vice versa), and the dancing aurora.

 Twinkle lights are all over town to illuminate the darkness.
 They are wrapped around trees.
 Some buildings have snow flake or icicle lights hanging down the roof.
 Others have twinkle lights along the gutters, sometimes even down the corners of the houses.
 Twinkle lights are on fences.
 Some people even enter a competition for the best twinkle lights display.
 The local newsletter publishes the winners and people actually drive there at night to take photos.

-The upper most photo shows a twinkle light wrapped around the entry arch of a local restaurant.
+The photo below shows twinkle lights wrapped around the entry arch of a local restaurant.
 In the back, you see further blue twinkle lights, but also a green oblong twinkle light display.
 It is actually an ad board.
 Who takes the effort to put twinkle lights around an ad board?
 I cannot imagine that anyone, but Alaskans do.

 I am fascinated that a wall of just about 7 inches (18 cm) makes it possible to have 68F (20C) inside at 40 below.
 This condition means a temperature gradient of 15.4F per inch (3.3C per centimeter).
 Ok, to keep it that way one needs a lot of energy.
 Now think about the human body.
 The outside air and skin have an even larger temperature difference!
 The temperature gradient is even larger as it is a thin air layer skin to air.
 Having this in mind, can you imagine the feeling on your skin walking from the cold inside (or vice versa)?
 In the second and third photo of this post, I enjoy this feeling.
 Do you see the glow?